Understanding Depression

 - rTMS can be quite effective for depression, with studies generally showing that 50-60% of people who undergo the treatment report some improvement, and 30% of that group experience complete remission.
 The primary side effects during and right after treatment include headaches (treatable with OTC medication) and lightheadedness.
 Unfortunately, the improvement noted following rTMS is not always permanent, and the procedure may need to be repeated.

 Brain stimulation therapies are often used when more traditional psychotherapy, or talk therapy, has proven ineffective.
 Sometimes depression that has not responded to other interventions is referred to as “treatment-resistant.”
-When this occurs, in a minority of cases, you may want to talk to your physician about somewhat more invasive, brain stimulation techniques.
+When this occurs, in a minority of cases, you may want to talk to your physician about somewhat more invasive brain stimulation techniques.